wamikam/wamikam/README.md

 - 👋 Hi, I’m @wamikam
-- 👀 I’m interested in data science and I have done MSc in Maths from Indian Institute of Technology-Madras
+- 👀 I’m interested in data science and I have done MSc in Maths from Indian Institute of Technology Chennai, India
-- 🌱 I’m currently learning data science in UK
 - 📫 How to reach me : wamika.marathe@gmail.com

 <!---